Terrat Tanzania Mission Winter 2023

 logisticians (non-medical personnel who have an important role in organizing key elements of the mission).

-In this first post Covid medical caravan, together with our Terrat partners, we have set the following objectives:1.
-Provide health care services in a safe and effective manner taking into consideration Covid safety protocols (offerings masks, social distancing, hand washing and hand sanitizing stations) 2.
+1. Provide health care services in a safe and effective manner taking into consideration Covid safety protocols (offerings masks, social distancing, hand washing and hand sanitizing stations)2.
 Provide access to high quality health care services and support the local health care system including the sharing of information between Canadian and Tanzanian medical personnel. a.
 Work with local Tanzanian partners to provide quality health care.
 Orientation Team meeting for Tanzanians and Canadians b.
 Sharing and teaching of clinical information between TZ and CND clinicians c.
 Build upon the activities and results achieved during previous missions by conducting patient follow-ups where possible and obtaining input from partners regarding previous training received; 3.
 Contribute to the prevention and treatment of HIV/AIDS a.
 Free testing with TZ clinicians b.
 Referrals to local HIV programs including counseling

 4. Facilitate and promote education with the local community concerning health, sexuality and puberty.